stdstring/SourceCodeAnalysis.v2/README.md

 1. implementation of version of SourceCodeAnalysis app on .NET 8.0 **(implemented)**
 1. implementation of app configuring via config file in XML format **(implemented)**
 1. implementation of manage different analyzers via config file **(implemented)**
-1. implementation of retrieving info about all known analyzers for app via special key in CLI
+1. implementation of retrieving info about all known analyzers for app via special key in CLI **(implemented)**

 ## Phase 1